jp2321/dl4cv_dev/chapters/chapter2.md

 </exercise>

 <exercise id="16" title="Hands-on your turn">
 	Select some images that you like.
-Create a notebook (for example in Colab) and perform the reading of the image as black and white, colored images, edge detection, hog transformation, resizing, slicing and dicing etc. to practise your image preprocessing skills.
-Familiarize yourself the the documentation of CV2 and scikit-image.
+Create a notebook (for example in Colab) and perform the reading of the image as black and white, colored images, edge detection, hog transformation, resizing, slicing and dicing etc. to practice your image preprocessing skills.
+Familiarize yourself with the documentation of CV2 and scikit-image.
 </exercise>